talkable/talkable-docs/source/integration/shopify.rst

 |space_indent| - Provide a valid Shopify store URL.
 Example: |example_link|. |br|
 |space_indent| - Choose “Shopify” as your platform during registration process

-2. On the Welcome screen click "I’m a Developer"
+2. On the Welcome screen click “I’m a Developer“
-3. Click **Install Shopify App**
+3. Pass Shopify authorization
 4. You will be redirected to your Shopify store, log in and click the install button
 5. After successful installation you will be redirected back to Talkable
+6. Click “Integrate automatically“
+7. Turn on coupon auto-sync checkbox
-6. Create, set up, and launch Campaigns (Invite, Advocate Dashboard, etc.)
+8. Create, set up, and launch Campaigns (Invite, Advocate Dashboard, etc.)
-7. Verify your integration using :ref:`Verifying Integration instructions <integration/verify>`.
+9. Verify your integration using :ref:`Verifying Integration instructions <integration/verify>`.

   .. note::